 MESA, ARIZONA -- Several months ago I tried to tell my service advisor that there was something wrong with my car.
 I told them the transmission didn't feel right and that it wasn't driving correctly.
 It would shake and vibrate.
-I had been telling all of this to one of my patients, who is a master mechanic with a different dealership..
+I was told on each occasion something different.
+It's the alignment, you need new tires, blah, blah, blah.
+I had been telling all of this to one of my patients, who is a master mechanic with a different dealership.

 He finally took a quick look under the hood while in the office one day and said it looked like the transmission is leaking.
 He also recommended, based on everything I had told him, (the same things I told the dealership) that I should have the control arms and motor mounts checked.
-On the 18th of February I took the car in and told them what my patient said and wouldn't you know it all of a sudden I was taken seriously.
+On the 18th of February I took the car in and told them what my parent said and wouldn't you know it all of a sudden I was taken seriously.
 They found approximately 3 oil leaks, and the control arm bushing to the rear tires didn't work.
 On the repair order the word they used was "broken".

 I took the vehicle in on the 22nd, tried to pick it up on the 24th.
 Drove it off the lot and was maybe 2 miles from the dealership when I started to smell something burning.
 I look in my rear view mirror and saw nothing but smoke.
 So much that I could barely make out a vehicle behind me.
 Which turned out to be a police officer.
 He pulled alongside me and motion me to pull over.
 By this time smoke was pouring out of the front of the vehicle.

 I cannot begin to describe how frightened I was.
 I pulled into a parking lot.
 Immediately jumped out and called the dealership.